More Than What You See: Sarah Hope on Sport, Autism, and Advocacy

 Final Thoughts

-Too often, the journey to self-understanding and sustainable performance is made harder by systems that don’t flex—and by support that comes too late.
-Sarah’s reflections are a call to action: for sport to do better, sooner.
+Too often, the path to self-understanding and sustainable performance is made harder by rigid systems and delayed support.
+Sarah’s reflections are more than personal—they're a call to action.
+If sport truly values inclusion, it must do better, and it must do so sooner.

 You can follow Sarah on Instagram @sai93 to hear more about her journey, advocacy, and continued push for inclusion—on and off the ice.